 Running to 674 pages and listing around 50,000 trains, the Thomas Cook European Rail Timetable was long considered the Interrailer's bible until it was discontinued in August 2013.
 However, thanks to the persistence of John Potter, one of its original compilers, the timetable was re-launched in March 2014 as an independent guide after Thomas Cook handed over the rights to the publication.
 Aside from the duration of World War Two, the timetable has been in continuous publication since 1873 and we at ERT are proud to continue its heritage.

-The timetable is now compiled by a 7 strong team of former Thomas Cook employee's who each specialise in a different geographical area.
-In addition to John the ERT team consists of Chris Woodcock, Peter Bass, Reuben Turner and Peter Weller.
-We also have two additional compilers, Graham Benbow and Richard Stirk.
+The timetable is now compiled by a 7 strong team of mainly former Thomas Cook employee's who each specialise in a different geographical area.
+In addition to John the ERT team consists of Chris Woodcock, Reuben Turner and Peter Weller.
+We also have three additional compilers, Graham Benbow, Richard Stirk and Andrea Collins.
 The process of compiling the timetable is still very manual, relying on data from many different train operators or in some cases passionate locals.

 About the Timetable